edsu/inkdroid.org/_posts/2017-12-19-web-histories.md

 ---
 layout: post
 title: Web Histories
 tags:
-- web archives
+- web-archives
 ---

 @Rogers:2017 provides a useful introduction of how to use screencasts of archived web content as a method when doing web history.
 He credits [Jon Udell]